luis-novoa/co-life-doc/source/index.html.md

 `X-User-Token: kxdSCt9xFzmxU9HayygE`

 <aside class="notice">It is impossible to create or destroy an administrator account through HTTP requests.
-This actions can only be done via direct access to the database. </aside>
+These actions can only be done via direct access to the database. </aside>

 # Users